xuyuji9000/c-playground/debug/Readme.md

   - Run your program: `run`

-  - Break at a specific line:
+  - Break at a specific line: `break filename:linenumber`

   - Step through line by line: `next`